top of page

 ZIMBABWE

-Devil’s Gorge sits within Kavango Zambezi transfrontier wildlife habitat zone, and is a vital wildlife corridor linking two world famous national parks.
+Devil’s Gorge sits within the Kavango Zambezi Transfrontier Conservation Area (KAZA TFCA), and is a vital wildlife corridor linking two world famous national parks.
 The 84,000 acre area encompasses iconic African species and landscapes.

 Ellie Devils gorge .jpg